Ulink is a mobile app designed to empower the networking experience for international students with mentorship services and AI-driven support.

 International students at the University of Toronto struggle to gain sufficient networking experience on campus, which hinders their ability to secure employment in Canada after graduation.

-01 Have Empathetic Mentors
+01 Match with Empathetic Mentors

-- Boost your response rate to 90%
+Highly increase the response rate to 90%

-- Connect with mentors who share your cultural background and industry interests
+Connect with mentors who share your cultural background and industry interests

-- Receive personalized one-on-one guidance from your mentor
+Receive personalized one-on-one guidance from your mentor

-- Schedule coffee chats at convenient times, aligning with your mentor's availability
+Schedule coffee chats at convenient times, aligning with your mentor's availability

-03 Maintain Long-term Relationship
+03 Maintain Relationship with Consistent Communication

 How Does International Students’ Professional Experience in Canada Look Like?